Frederick I. Eglin: Service during World War I

 As previously noted, while a student at Wabash College, Eglin had enlisted and served in the National Guard.
 When the United States entered World War I in April 1917, Eglin earned a Reserve commission in the U.S. Army as a Second Lieutenant and was sent off to pilot training.
 Awarded his wings, he was subsequently tendered a Regular commission in the U.S. Army Air Service.
 However, like many American military fliers during the war years, he was unable to get a combat assignment to Europe prior to the November 1918 Armistice and remained stateside as an instructor pilot.

 Death

 On January 1, 1937, Eglin was flying a Northrop A-17 Nomad attack bomber from Langley Field, Virginia, to Maxwell Field, Alabama when his flight path took him into heavy rain and fog.
-Eglin could not have known it, but he was headed straight for the 2,407-foot peak of Cheaha Mountain, the highest in Alabama.
+Eglin could not have known it, but he was headed straight for the 2,407 foot peak of Cheaha Mountain, the highest in Alabama.

-The A-17 crashed through a half-mile of tree tops, slammed into the mountain, and burst into flames.
+The A-17 crashed through a half-mile of treetops, slammed into the mountain, and burst into flames.
 Eglin died instantly, as did his backseater, Army 1st Lieutenant Howard E. Shelton.
 Eglin's remains were subsequently interred at Arlington National Cemetery with full military honors.

 Because of Eglin's reputation as a top pilot and the tragic nature of his passing, the Air Corps moved swiftly to honor him, naming the Florida base that would become today's Eglin AFB as “Eglin Field” in August 1937.